 Addiction has been one of the most significant problems within our nation for many years.
 This is easily understood when viewing the millions of people currently struggling with addiction, as well as the fact that more people are developing addictions every day.
 While addiction is obviously horrible for the individual struggling, it is also quite hellacious for loved ones witnessing their struggle.
 One of the most important things that loved ones of addicts need to understand about this situation is that their actions can either be helpful or harmful.
-A loved one’s actions or behavior toward an addict could be said to fall under one of two categories, with one of these being enabling and the other empowering.
+A loved one’s actions or behavior toward an addict could be said to fall under one of two categories, with one of these being enabling an addict and the other empowering.
 So, how do you if you are enabling an addict?
 Find out below.

-What is an Enabler?
+What is Enabling an Addict?

 So, what is an enabler and what does this kind of behavior include?
-Well, enabling essentially involves actions that contribute to the addiction or allow it to continue.
+Well, enabling an addict essentially involves actions that contribute to the addiction or allow it to continue.
 Many different types of behavior and actions can fall under this category and they can be knowingly or unknowingly done.
 It could be something as obvious as giving the addict money to buy drugs or something as subtle as calling into work for the addict or babying them when they feel horrible after a binge.

 The longer that a loved one continues to enable the struggling addict, the more severe the behavior can become.
 Many addicts even learn how to manipulate their loved ones into sympathy or enabling behaviors.
 The addict could complain to their loved ones about horrible withdrawal symptoms, which then makes the loved one feel sympathy, and the addict may then use this as a way to convince them to buy the drugs.
 Unfortunately, many loved ones do these actions on the basis of believing they are helping, which is where the knowing or unknowing factor comes into play.
 The loved one could think that they are helping the person to feel better or preventing them from doing worse things, but this is often not the case.
 Many times, addicts just use this as a way to continue their various behaviors and use without suffering any consequences.